 How do you style up an outfit for the day?
 And how long do you spend doing this?

 I’ve taken more than an hour trying clothes while deciding on an outfit all just to wear a simple tee and jeans in the end because I just wasn’t feeling it.
 It happens more often than not! that’s why it’s good to think and have some go-to looks in advance, it gives me less stress.
-I’ve learned to visualise and map out my favourite pieces and basic staples of the moment, and mix them around in my head.
+I’ve learned to visualize and map out my favorite pieces and basic staples of the moment, and mix them around in my head.
 But obviously some days I like to be more of the moment, even if it takes an hour.
 It’s all fun.

 Where do you find inspiration for trends?